DaintyJet/VChat_Heap_Defense/README.md

 > [!NOTE]
 > You can use `wt -r` on the `call` instruction for `HeapAlloc()` in WinDBG to view the trace of the *HEapAlloc* function call.
 >
->   Below is an example trace from this program
+>   Below is an example trace from this program:
 >    ```
 >    19     0 [  0] ntdll!RtlAllocateHeap
 >    59     0 [  1]   ntdll!RtlpAllocateHeapInternal